NullModel/kentUtils/README.md

    make

 3. Install utilities
-   The binaries are built into kentUtils/bin/local/
+   The binaries are built into kentUtils/bin/
    To install them in a global bin/ directory, copy them to desired location:
-      sudo rsync -a -P bin/local/ /usr/local/bin/kentUtils/
+      sudo rsync -a -P bin/ /usr/local/bin/kentUtils/

-   The destination should be its own unique directory to avoid overwriting same-named binaries
+   The destination bin/kentUtils/ should be its own unique directory to avoid overwriting same-named binaries in a standard bin/ directory.

    Users add '/usr/local/bin/kentUtils' to their shell PATH to access the commands.